pieroguerrero/correo/readme.md

 1. Access to the client: [http://localhost:5174/](http://localhost:5174/)
 2. At the Login page, enter any email you want to test (e.g: myemail@email.com) and then click on Next.
 3. Open Postman or any other API tester application you profer.
-4. Send a new email via the Email Listener service with a Post request: [http://localhost:9001/correo/receive](http://localhost:9001/correo/receive) and use this JSON format in the Body:
+4. Send a new email via the Email Listener service with a Post request: [http://localhost:9001/correo/receive](http://localhost:9001/correo/receive).
+You can add multiple emails separated by commas and the Web socket service is going to notify all the accounts are connected at that time via the Client.
+You can use this JSON format in the Body:
 ```
 {
     "from": "nigerianprince@email.com",